slerman12/UnifiedML/README.md

 python Run.py logger.wandb=true
 ```

+You can connect it to your WandB account by first running ```wandb login``` in your Conda environment.

 To do a hyperparameter sweep, just use the ```-m``` flag.
 ```console
 python Run.py -m task=atari/pong,classify/mnist seed=1,2,3